honk-fest-west/www-hfw/src/data/story.md

 We have called Georgetown our home since the festival’s inception, and have also celebrated in Columbia City, White Center, South Park, The Waterfront, Fremont/Gas Works Park, Capitol Hill, Central District, Pioneer Square, Downtown, Seattle Center, and West Seattle.

 **Join us!
-May 31: Georgetown, June 1: Columbia City, and June 2: TBD.**
+May 31: Georgetown, June 1: Columbia City, and June 2: Pratt Park.**

 We can’t wait to kick off Summer in Seattle with you in 2024.